-Planning within the EYFS follows a long term, skills based plan.
-Plans are used by the EYFS practitioners to ensure we teach a range of skills and offer a broad and balanced curriculum, however, how these skills are taught and through which themes or topics depends on the needs and interests of the children.
-During any given week there will be a balance between activities planned, to ensure curriculum coverage and activities which are planned in response to the children's needs and interests.
+Planning within the EYFS follows a long-term plan which then feeds into a knowledge skills-based plan for each area of the curriculum.
+Plans are used by the EYFS practitioners to ensure we teach a range of skills and give children the key knowledge and skills to succeed in their future learning through a rich broad and balanced curriculum, which is child-centred, engages and meets the needs of all children and feeds into their journey throughout the rest of the school.
+During any given week there will be a balance between adult led focus sessions and activities planned to ensure curriculum coverage through the continuous provision.
+Practitioners will respond to the children's needs and interests in the provision with a large focus on language development and the children's individual next steps.

-We make regular assessments of children's learning and we use this information alongside Development matters and the Early Learning Goals to ensure that future planning reflects identified 'next steps'.
-Assessment in the EYFS takes the form of observation, and this involves all practitioners.
-Some of these observations are recorded in the child's individual 'Learning Journey' on Tapestry.
-They also contain information provided by parents.
+We are continually assessing the children's learning and we use this information alongside Development matters and the Early Learning Goals to ensure that future planning reflects identified 'next steps' for each child.
+Assessment in the EYFS takes the form of observing the child in the moment and acting upon their next steps.
+Wow moments and next steps are recorded in the child's individual 'Learning Journey' on Tapestry.
+Tapestry also contains children's achievements provided by parents.

-At Woodland Grange, we assess all the children against the Development Matters statements, on entry and throughout their Foundation year.
-We use DCPro to record judgements against the Early Learning goals.
-Each child's level of development is recorded against the national requirements - emerging, expected, exceeding.
+On entry to the pre-school and Reception the children are baselined using the Development Matters as a tool to support.
+In Reception the teachers will complete the DFE baseline and will use this information on DCPro to track and record judgements whether a child is on track or not on track to achieve the Early Learning goals at the end of the Foundation years.
+Each child's level of development is recorded against the national requirements and are recorded.
 Within the final term of the EYFS, we provide a written summary to parents, reporting their progress against the ELG's and assessment scales.
 We then give parents the opportunity to discuss these judgements with the EYFS teacher and to comment on the report.